RommelTJ/RN-Reanimated/notes/ch07/CustomAnimations.md

 * See: `rn-app-examples/src/Animations`
 * Course goes over creating withDecay animation from scratch using a worklet.
   * Goes from 6:37 to 16:50
+* Course goes over creating withBounce animation from scratch using a worklet.
+  * Goes from 16:50 to 25:30